-Welsh Government remains ambitious in the development of modern social services and committed to supporting the crucial role of public services in their delivery.
-In February 2011 they published Sustainable Social Services for Wales: A Framework for Action which highlighted the need to professionalise the workforce.
-Service users and carers must have a much stronger voice and greater control over their services; they should be delivered more simply and the expertise in social services be used more efficiently and more effectively.
+Welsh Government remains ambitious in the development of modern social services and is committed to supporting the crucial role of public services in their delivery.
+In February 2011 they published Sustainable Social Services for Wales: A Framework for Action which highlighted the need to professionalise the social care workforce.
+This was given legislative life in May 2014, with the introduction of the Social Services and Wellbeing (Wales) Act 2014 and the secondary legislation and Codes of Practice that implement the act from April 2016.
+People who use services and carers must have a much stronger voice and greater control over their services through the expectation of respectful conversations with staff; services must be delivered more simply and the expertise in social services be used more efficiently and more effectively allowing more integration with health, earlier interventions and more flexible services offered in and by communities.
 A stronger workforce, more confident in its own professional judgement is a priority and developing managers with the appropriate skills and qualifications is a key contribution to delivering this agenda.
-Part of that journey is to encourage people to increase their skills and knowledge levels, and start a process for succession planning the managers for the future.
-To this end the development of professional frameworks for advanced practitioners supports this objective to professionalise the workforce and drive up skills.

-The regulation of services and registration of workers remains a critical element in ensuring that services are of high quality and that the interests of service users, carers, families and society more widely, are protected.
-Standards and qualifications are key to the development of a highly skilled and professional workforce that is trusted, respected and recognised as being able to deliver the high quality services people want and need.
-The professional registration of Residential Child Care managers (2007), Adult Residential Care Managers (1st June 2011), and Domiciliary Care Managers (from Oct 2012) drives the need for more workers to be qualified to register.
-This framework enables individuals to complete significant learning and development that is required to become a middle manager and begin the journey to develop the competence and skills to become a registered manager.
+The regulation of services and registration of workers has been strengthened through the Regulation and Inspection of Social Care (Wales) Act 2016 and remains a critical element in ensuring that services are of high quality and that the interests of people who use services, carers, families and society more widely, are protected.
+Standards and qualifications are key to the development of a highly skilled and a professional workforce that is trusted, respected and recognised as being able to deliver the high quality services people want and need.
+The professional registration of the social workforce by 2020, drives the need for more workers to be qualified to register and for more people to be qualified at higher levels.
+This framework provides the opportunity to drive the professionalisation agenda for higher level qualified workers..